home-assistant/core/README.md

       If the lights are off and the combined state of all tracked device equals 'Home':
         Turn on the lights

-The light trigger component also registers the service turn_light_on with the Bus.
-When this is called it will turn on the lights.

 By using the Bus as a central communication hub between components it is easy to replace components or add functionality.
-For example if you would want to change the way devices are detected you only have to write a component that updates the State Machine and you're good to go.
+For example if you would want to change the way devices are detected you only have to write a component that updates the device states in the State Machine.

-The components have been categorized into two categories:

- 1 components that observe (implemented in [observers.py](https://github.com/balloob/home-assistant/blob/master/homeassistant/observers.py))
- 2 components that act on observations or provide services (implemented in [actors.py](https://github.com/balloob/home-assistant/blob/master/homeassistant/actors.py))

-### Supported observers
+### Components

-**track_sun**
+**sun**
 Tracks the state of the sun and when the next sun rising and setting will occur.
 Depends on: latitude and longitude
 Action: maintains state of `weather.sun` including attributes `next_rising` and `next_setting`

-**TomatoDeviceScanner**
-A device scanner that scans a Tomato-based router and retrieves currently connected devices.
-To be used by `DeviceTracker`.
-Depends on: host, username, password and http_id to login to Tomato Router.

-**DeviceTracker**
+**device_tracker**
 Keeps track of which devices are currently home.
-Depends on: a device scanner
 Action: sets the state per device and maintains a combined state called `all_devices`.
 Keeps track of known devices in the file `known_devices.csv`.
-Will also provide a service to reload `known_devices.csv`.

-### Supported actors

-**HueLightControl**
-A light control for controlling the Philips Hue lights.

-**LightTrigger**
+**Light**
+Keeps track which lights are turned on and can control the lights.

+**device_sun_light_trigger**
 Turns lights on or off using a light control component based on state of the sun and devices that are home.
 Depends on: light control, track_sun, DeviceTracker
 Action: